teafriend

 Tea Identity

-Partial Oxidation Level: High
+Partial-Oxidation Level: High

 Roast Level: Heavy

-Farming Method: Organic
+Farming Method: Conventional -

 How to Store Properly